communitiesuk/funding-service-requests-for-comments/adr/2025-05028-authorisation-model.md

 ![Access Control Model](/images/userrole-model.png)

 In the example model above, Roles are a set list controlled by an enum which can easily be extended but keeps roles to a known quantity.
+Having a separate table for Roles was also considered, but initially while our set of Roles are relatively few, a separate table felt slightly over-engineered.

 You then have the ability to define roles and permissions by using the nullable columns: